Toba Khedoori: Exhibitions

 Khedoori began exhibiting in 1993, and was shown early in her career at the 1995 Whitney Biennial exhibition.
 Khedoori has since had solo exhibitions at the Museum of Contemporary Art, Los Angeles (2001); the St. Louis Art Museum; the Whitechapel Art Gallery (2001) in London; the Walker Art Center in Minneapolis; and the Hirshhorn Museum (1997) in Washington D.C., among others.

 Khedoori's work is in the permanent collections of the Museum of Modern Art, the San Francisco Museum of Modern Art, the Whitney Museum of Art, the Museum of Contemporary Art, Los Angeles, and the Los Angeles County Museum of Art.

 Awards

-Khedoori was awarded a MacArthur Fellowship in 2002, with USD $500,000 awarded.
+Khedoori was awarded a MacArthur Fellowship in 2002, with US$500,000 awarded.